-The Company's financial and operating performance may be negatively affected by regulatory, political, economic and social conditions in countries in which we operate.
+The Company's financial and operating performance may be negatively affected by regulatory, political, economic and social conditions of the countries where it has operations.
 In some of these jurisdictions, the Company is exposed to various risks such as potential renegotiation, nullification or forced modification of existing contracts, expropriation, foreign exchange controls, and changes in laws, regulations and political instability.
 The Company also faces the risk of having to submit to the jurisdiction of a foreign court or arbitration panel or having to enforce a judgment in another country.

-Company management permanently monitors the evolution of the regulatory, political, economic and social conditions of the countries in which it operates.
+Company management permanently monitors the evolution of the regulatory, political, economic and social conditions of the countries where it has operations.